The stochastic gravitational wave background from QCD phase transition in the framework of higher-order GUP: Influence of non-ideal equation of state on SGWB during the QCD phase transition

 \section{Influence of non-ideal equation of state on SGWB during the QCD phase transition}

-In this section, we examine the impact of the effective EOS on the spectral characteristics of the SGWB, with particular attention to the role of non-ideal QCD interactions and trace anomaly effects.
-These factors become especially significant during the QCD phase transition, where strong interactions among quarks and gluons induce substantial deviations from the ideal relativistic gas approximation commonly used in cosmological models.
-In addition, we investigate how higher-order GUP corrections further influence the EOS and SGWB evolution, highlighting the relevance of QG effects in this cosmological epoch.
+In this section, the impact of the effective equation of state (EOS) on the spectral characteristics of the SGWB is examined, with particular attention to the role of non-ideal QCD interactions and trace anomaly effects.
+These effects become especially important in the QCD transition region, where strong interactions among quarks and gluons lead to substantial deviations from the ideal relativistic-gas approximation commonly used in cosmological models.
+In addition, the influence of the new higher-order GUP corrections on the EOS and on the subsequent evolution of the SGWB spectrum is investigated, thereby assessing the relevance of quantum-gravity effects in this cosmological epoch.

 For an ultra-relativistic ideal gas composed of non-interacting particles, the effective EOS parameter is given by ${{\omega _{{\rm{eff}}}} = {1 \mathord{\left/ {\vphantom {1 3}} \right. \kern-\nulldelimiterspace} 3}}$ \cite{Anand:2017kar}.
-Under this condition, Eq.~(\ref{eqa16}) and Eq.~(\ref{eqa17}) can be recast into the following analytical expressions:
+Under this condition, eq.~(\ref{eqa16}) and eq.~(\ref{eqa17}) can be recast into the following analytical expressions

-Notably, the present-day SGWB spectrum described by Eq.~(\ref{eq16}) reverts to its standard form, indicating that the GUP parameter $\beta$ ceases to influence the observed spectral features.
+Notably, the present-day SGWB spectrum described by eq.~(\ref{eq16}) reverts to its standard form, indicating that the GUP parameter ${\beta_0}$ ceases to influence the observed spectral features.
 However, this idealized scenario diverges from reality when QCD interactions are incorporated, as they induce deviations from $\omega_{\rm{eff}} = 1/3$.
 These deviations can substantially modify the SGWB spectrum relative to the non-interacting case, highlighting the importance of incorporating a refined EOS during the QCD epoch \cite{HotQCD:2014kol}.